THM-Health/PILOS/README.md

 ## Contributing

-See how to contribute to the project here (CONTRIBUTE.MD) Insert guideline here
+See how to contribute to the project here (CONTRIBUTE.MD) Insert TODO guideline here

 ## License

-This PILOS project is Insert License Here (TBD).
+This PILOS project is Insert TODO License Here (TBD).